OwnYouLtd/docs/_docs/stakeholders.md

 ---
 title: Stakeholders
 subtitle: There are six stakeholders in the OwnYou ecosystem, each with incentives and specific requirements; individuals, advertisers, publishers, the Intelligence Stack, infrastructure providers and developers.
 Each group contributes, and extracts value, from the platform in an equatable and sustainable manner.
-OwnYou is a community, an ecosystem, a market, and an economy where stakeholder needs are served equitably in a sustainable and regenerative system.
+OwnYou is a community, an ecosystem, a market, and an economy where stakeholder needs are served equitably, in a sustainable and regenerative system.
 tags: [stakeholders, mission, vision]
 author: Nick
 ---